-- Minnows and leeches may be taken for personal use from waters infested solely with Eurasian watermilfoil using a cylindrical trap not exceeding 16 inches in diameter and 32 inches long. - Bullhead, sucker, mooneye, goldeye and sheepshead may be taken by hook and line from infested rivers or streams for personal use as bait for fishing on the same river or stream where the bait was taken.
-This bait may not be transported live from or off the river or stream.
-Where the river or stream is divided by barriers such as dams, fish for bait must be caught and used on the same section of the river or stream. - The exclusion listed above allowing bait to be taken by hook and line from infested rivers and streams and used in that same river or stream does not apply to the St. Louis River in Carlton and St. Louis counties downstream of the Fond du Lac dam. - The cast net permit program expired in 2017.
-Check the DNR website for any updates in 2019.
+- Minnows and leeches may be taken for personal use from waters infested solely with Eurasian watermilfoil using a cylindrical trap not exceeding 16 inches in diameter and 32 inches long.
+At these waters, harvested bait may only be used on the water where taken.
+The harvest and use of bait from other infested waters is prohibited. - Bullhead, sucker, mooneye, goldeye and sheepshead may be taken by hook and line from infested rivers or streams for personal use as bait on the same water with the exception of St. Louis River in Carlton and St. Louis counties downstream of the Fond du Lac dam but may not be transported live from the river or stream.
+Where the river or stream is divided by barriers such as dams, fish for bait must be caught and used on the same section of the river or stream. - NEW-You can obtain a DNR permit to take gizzard shad by cast net for personal use as bait for fishing from Minnesota portions of the Mississippi River downstream of St. Anthony Falls, the Minnesota River downstream of Granite Falls, and the St. Croix River downstream of the dam at Taylors Falls.